-- The Access Seeker may terminate the UCLL Service (or any part of the UCLL Service) after giving Notice to Chorus of two months or more.
-If the Access Seeker gives Chorus any Notice under this clause 38.3, Chorus must terminate supply of the UCLL Service in accordance with that Notice upon expiry of the Notice period. - Where the Access Seeker gives a Default Notice to Chorus, the Access Seeker may, after the period to remedy the Default has expired and provided that the Default has not been remedied, terminate supply of the UCLL Service (or any part of the UCLL Service) either: - 38.4.1 immediately; or - 38.4.2 within a reasonable period of time following the date on which the Access Seeker becomes aware of the right to terminate
+The Access Seeker may terminate the UCLL and UCLF Co-location Service (or any part of the UCLL and UCLF Co-location Service) after giving Notice to Chorus of two months or more.
+If the Access Seeker gives Chorus any Notice under this clause 38.3, Chorus must terminate supply of the UCLL and UCLF Co-location Service in accordance with that Notice upon expiry of the Notice period.

+- Where the Access Seeker gives a Default Notice to Chorus, the Access Seeker may, after the period to remedy the Default has expired and provided that the Default has not been remedied, terminate supply of the UCLL and UCLF Co-location Service (or any part of the UCLL and UCLF Co-location Service) either: - 38.4.1 immediately; or - 38.4.2 within a reasonable period of time following the date on which the Access Seeker becomes aware of the right to terminate.